pramnora/NodeJS/README.md

 **INTRODUCTION**

-Believe it or not, but, NodeJS brings Javascript coding straight onto the Desktop; at first, I really couldn't believe it myself...that is, not until when I actually went and tried it...wow!
+Believe it or not, but, NodeJS brings Javascript coding straight onto the Desktop; at first, I really couldn't believe it myself...that is, not until when I actually went and tried it.
+WOW!

 **NODE JS INSTALLATION PROCESS ON WINDOWS 10**